Who is Home handywoman website for

 As a single parent with a toddler in toe I could not afford to pay a tradesmen to do the work for me.

-I installed new kitchen cupboard doors and bench top, replaced tap ware, installed a new vanity basin, tiled the bathroom, built wardrobes in each of the bedrooms.
+I installed new kitchen cupboard doors and laid a new tiled bench top, replaced tap ware, installed a new vanity basin, tiled the bathroom and built wardrobes in each of the bedrooms.

 Anything I did not know how to do I asked trades people who were very helpful in providing advice.

 In 1995 a friend and I purchased a 17-acre property on the Sunshine Coast Hinterland (Queensland, Australia).

 After biodynamic certification we expanded into supplying fresh organic vegetables to the southern markets.
 All this while we both held down full-time jobs!

-The skills and knowledge I acquired farming a biodynamic property I will share with you over time in future posts, including the “welding drop test”.
+The skills and knowledge I acquired farming a bio-dynamic property I will share with you over time in future posts, including the “welding drop test”.